Razakabdul-12/App/docs/articles/new-expensify/workspaces/Enable-Report-Fields.md

 Report Fields let workspace admins collect additional header-level information on reports, such as project names, client codes, or trip types.
 This feature is only available on the **Control plan**.

-**Note:** If your workspace is connected to an accounting system like QuickBooks Online, QuickBooks Desktop, Intacct, Xero, or NetSuite, Report Fields must be created in that system directly.
+**Note:** If your workspace is connected to an accounting system like QuickBooks Online, QuickBooks Desktop, Intacct, or Xero, Report Fields must be created in that system directly.
 [Learn more about connecting integrations.](#)

 ---